kuc2477/vim-guerilla/README.md

 `infiltrate.[sh|bat]`

-Running this script will create backup of current system's vimrc and install `guerilla-vim` to your system.
+Create backup of system's current vimrc and deploy `guerilla-vim` to your system.

 ## Guerilla - retreat

 `retreat.[sh|bat]`

-Running this script will remove `guerilla-vim` from your system and restore previous vimrc.
+Remove `guerilla-vim` from your system and restore previous vimrc.

 ## Features